2011 Aragonese regional election

-A regional election was held in Aragon on Sunday, 22 May 2011, to elect the 8th Cortes of the autonomous community.
+A regional election was held in Aragon on 22 May 2011 to elect the 8th Cortes of the autonomous community.
 All 67 seats in the Cortes were up for election.
-It was held concurrently with regional elections in 12 other autonomous communities and local elections all throughout Spain.
+It was held concurrently with regional elections in twelve other autonomous communities and local elections all across Spain.

 The outgoing Spanish Socialist Workers' Party (PSOE) administration suffered a serious defeat after losing nearly 30% of its 2007 vote.
 The opposition People's Party (PP) obtained the best result of its history in the region, though it remained four seats short for an absolute majority.
 This was the first time since the 1999 election that the PP had received the most votes in Aragon.
 United Left (IU) had its best result since 1995, gaining three seats.
 The Aragonese Party (PAR), on the other hand, obtained its worst historical result up until that point, while the Aragonese Union (CHA) remained static at its 2007 result.

 As a result of the election, Luisa Fernanda Rudi from the People's Party was elected President of Aragon as part of a PP–PAR coalition agreement.
 The PAR had been previously the PSOE coalition partner from 1999 to 2011.

 Overview

-Under the 2007 Statute of Autonomy, the Cortes of Aragon were the unicameral legislature of the homonymous autonomous community, having legislative power in devolved matters, as well as the ability to vote confidence in or withdraw it from a regional president.
+Under the 2007 Statute of Autonomy, the Cortes of Aragon was the unicameral legislature of the homonymous autonomous community, having legislative power in devolved matters, as well as the ability to grant or withdraw confidence from a regional president.
+The electoral and procedural rules were supplemented by national law provisions.

+Date

+The term of the Cortes of Aragon expired four years after the date of its previous election, unless it was dissolved earlier.
+The election decree was required to be issued no later than 25 days before the scheduled expiration date of parliament and published on the following day in the Official Gazette of Aragon (BOA), with election day taking place 54 days after the decree's publication.
+The previous election was held on 27 May 2007, which meant that the chamber's term would have expired on 27 May 2011.
+The election decree was required to be published in the BOA no later than 3 May 2011, setting the latest possible date for election day on 26 June 2011.

+The regional president had the prerogative to dissolve the Cortes of Aragon at any given time and call a snap election, provided that no motion of no confidence was in process and that dissolution did not occur before one year after a previous one.
+In the event of an investiture process failing to elect a regional president within a two-month period from the Cortes's reconvening, the chamber was to be automatically dissolved and a fresh election called.